andrestrocyte/Open-CaBCI/legacy/README.md

-# legacy
+# dev
- Older code not currently used.
+ Latest code in development.